DessertWarrior/tech-question/readMe.md

-A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
-Alphanumeric characters include letters and numbers.

-Given a string s, return true if it is a palindrome, or false otherwise.
+Given a string s, reverse only all the vowels in the string and return it.

+The vowels are 'a', 'e', 'i', 'o', and 'u', and they can appear in both lower and upper cases, more than once.

 Example 1:

-Input: s = "A man, a plan, a canal: Panama"
+Input: s = "hello"
-Output: true
+Output: "holle"
-Explanation: "amanaplanacanalpanama" is a palindrome.

 Example 2:

-Input: s = "race a car"
-Output: false
-Explanation: "raceacar" is not a palindrome.

-Example 3:

-Input: s = " "
+Input: s = "leetcode"
-Output: true
+Output: "leotcede"
-Explanation: s is an empty string "" after removing non-alphanumeric characters.
-Since an empty string reads the same forward and backward, it is a palindrome.

 Constraints:

-    1 <= s.length <= 2 * 105
+    1 <= s.length <= 3 * 105
-    s consists only of printable ASCII characters.
+    s consist of printable ASCII characters.